pjchick/Relay-Simulator/Overview.md

 Relay Logic Simulator

 We are going to build a relay logic simulator.
 This will initally have 4 types of components.
-A Toggle Switch, an Indicator (LED) and a DPDT Relay.
+A Toggle Switch, an Indicator (LED), a DPDT Relay, and VCC (power source).

-We are first of all going to concentrate on the Simulation Engine, the we can build the front end later.
+We are first of all going to concentrate on the Simulation Engine, then we can build the front end later.

 I want to control the simulator via a telnet type terminal.
 All debugging will also be via the terminal.
-THe terminal will be enabled by default for now.
+The terminal will be enabled by default for now.
 I want to use standard Terminal / Telnet software.

 You will interact with the engine via the terminal interface.

-The simulation engine will be multi threaded as each simulation file could contain 100's of components and we want the maximum performance.
+The simulation engine has both **single-threaded** and **multi-threaded** modes.
+Based on comprehensive performance analysis:
+- **Single-threaded** (default) is 2x faster for circuits <2000 components
+- **Multi-threaded** is beneficial for circuits ≥2000 components
+- **AUTO mode** automatically selects optimal engine based on component count

-VNET processing and Component processing should all be multithreaded using a theread pool model.
+VNET processing and Component processing are parallelized in multi-threaded mode using a thread pool model.
+However, performance profiling revealed threading overhead exceeds benefits for typical circuit sizes.
+See `THREADING_BOTTLENECK_ANALYSIS.md` for details.

 Eventually there will be a front end application where I can design schematics, watch the simulated responses and interact with components.